habitat-sh/habitat/www/source/blog/2018-02-17-patching-source.html.md

 * the updated source
 * the results from running the `diff` command

 To view the original source requires you could download it and unpack it.
 Alternatively, you could view the original source while it is built in the `do_build` callback function.
-Habitat provides a debugger that enables you to pause the build process during any phase.
+Chef Habitat provides a debugger that enables you to pause the build process during any phase.

 The `attach` function can be added anywhere in a plan file to pause the execution, setting a break point, during a build.
-Using the `attach` function is a powerful debugging technique that will assist you when developing Habitat packages.
+Using the `attach` function is a powerful debugging technique that will assist you when developing Chef Habitat packages.

 Within `do_build` add a call to the `attach` function before `cargo` executes.